Runtime Architecture

 App::init() performs one-time initialization:

-uopzextension is loaded (ZealPHP would otherwise be unable to intercept functions such asheader()orsetcookie()). - Records the current working directory and entry script so the framework can build absolute paths later.
+header()orsetcookie().
+If neither is present, the constructor throws immediately with a message recommendingpie install zealphp/ext. - Records the current working directory and entry script so the framework can build absolute paths later.

 - Prepares the PSR-15 middleware stack (